Fantom-Factory/afIoc/readme.md

 Note that ctor's can be of any scope you like: public, protected, internal or private.
-They are public in these examples purely for brevity.
+In the following examples, the ctors are public purely for brevity.

 #### Which ctor?